mdolab/MACH-Aero/machFramework/contribute.rst

 Follow a similar process for the ruff configuration file, which can be found `here <https://raw.githubusercontent.com/mdolab/.github/main/ruff.toml>`_.
 Save the file to ``$HOME/.config/ruff/ruff.toml``.
-Ruff will automatically look for the config file in this location.
+No soft linking is required since ruff will automatically look for the config file in this location.
-Some of our repositories may already have a ``ruff.toml`` file in their root, these local config files extend the global one.
+Some of our repositories may already have a ``ruff.toml`` file in their root, these local config files should automatically extend the global one.

 .. prompt:: bash